 How many children do you have?
 How old are they?
 Do you plan to have more kids?

-In the end of this list, put what is not essential but would be a tiebreaker issue to choose the right place: barbecue space, balcony, external area or a big living room.
+At the end of this list, put what is not essential but would be a tiebreaker issue to choose the right place: barbecue space, balcony, external area or a big living room.

 This step is very important to know how much you can afford.
-This will help you to determine your priorities and in which points you will need to be more flexible to make it fit in your pocket.
+This will help you to determine your priorities and at which points you will need to be more flexible to make it fit in your pocket.

-List the best neighbourhood for you to make it easier to filter where to look for your future house.
+List the best neighbourhood for you to make it easier to filter where to look for your future house